 SHL deductive reasoning tests

-Deductive reasoning tests ask you to complete scenarios based on incomplete information.
+Deductive reasoning questions require you to complete scenarios based on incomplete information.
 These tests assess both your ability to choose the right answer and how quickly you do it.
-To learn more, you can take a look at Kenexa tests, one of the most popular test providers for deductive reasoning tests.

 Example deductive question: